clarityai-eng/clarity-api-samples/README.md

-Instead, this is more like a collection of reusable code that you should be able of copy/paste directly without any modification into your own code and start using it, in order to facilitate common work that needs to be done when using our Public API.
+Instead, this is more like a collection of reusable code that you should be able of copy/paste directly without any modification into your own code and start using it, in order to facilitate common work that needs to be done when using our API.
 It should be generic and simple enough to fit in most of the use cases.

 Every functionality should have their own Unit Tests that you can check to see an example of how to use the code after you integrated it in your functionality.